wagnerluis1982/AustroSimulator/docs/cpu.md

 [memory word]: https://en.wikipedia.org/wiki/Word_(computer_architecture)

 /// note | You must be kidding!!!
+You may scream that.
 Nowadays when we can found 64-bit processors even on a cell phone, defining a 16-bit one sounds like a waste of time.

 You would probably be right, if this was a real CPU 😏
 ///